Bet on every NFL Week 10 game at best betting sites, top betting apps

-How, where to bet on NFL Week 10: Best betting apps, sites, promos for Raiders-Broncos, Vikings-Ravens
+How, where to bet on NFL Week 10: Best betting apps, sites, promos for Vikings-Ravens, Buccaneers-Patriots

-Here's how to bet on the Week 10 NFL schedule, including Bears vs. Giants and Buccaneers vs. Patriots
+Here's how to bet on the Week 10 NFL schedule, including Bears vs. Giants and 49ers vs. Rams

-The Week 10 NFL schedule begins with the Denver Broncos vs. Las Vegas Raiders on Thursday Night Football, as Denver tries to extend its six-game winning streak.
-Denver's latest win was another fourth-quarter comeback, as the Broncos erased a 15-7 deficit in an 18-15 win.
-The Broncos are 8.5-point favorites against the Raiders, according to the latest Week 10 NFL odds, while the over/under for total points scored is 42.5.
-Sunday's slate features 12 games, including Colts (-6.5) vs. Falcons, Bears (-3.5) vs. Giants, and Buccaneers (-2.5) vs. Patriots.
-Sunday Night Football features the Chargers (-3) vs. Steelers, while Monday Night Football is Packers (-2.5) vs. Eagles.
+The Week 10 NFL schedule continues with a Sunday slate that features 12 games, including Colts (-6.5) vs. Falcons, Bears (-4.5) vs. Giants, and Buccaneers (-2.5) vs. Patriots.
+Tampa Bay (6-2) vs. New England (7-2) is the matchup with the best combined records this week, as the Patriots try to extend their six-game winning streak.
+Sunday Night Football pits the Chargers (-2.5) vs. Steelers, while Monday Night Football is Packers (-2.5) vs. Eagles.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 10 can read more below, along with picks for some of the biggest games.